Mission and History

 Orchestra 2001 appointed Artistic Director Jayce Ogren in July 2016, following a two-year search with candidates from all across the US and six continents.
 Mr. Ogren began his tenure in Fall 2016.

-Entering its 30th season, in addition to concerts in the Philadelphia area, the ensemble has brought new American music to countless new audiences through tours abroad and through our recordings for CRI, Bridge, Albany, Innova, and Centaur.
+In addition to concerts in the Philadelphia area, the ensemble has brought new American music to countless new audiences through tours abroad and through our recordings for CRI, Bridge, Albany, Innova, and Centaur.

 The orchestra has had great influence on the lives of composers, young and old, in particular, in the relationship it has with Pulitzer Prize-winning composer George Crumb.
 All of Mr. Crumb’s “American Songbooks” – his unique settings of American folksongs – were all written for, premiered by, and recorded by James Freeman and O2001.
 The “Songbooks," receiving a 2015 Grammy Award nomination.